TRILLION DOLLAR BABY: How Norway beat the oil giants and won a lasting fortune

 PUBLISHED BY: Black Inc., an imprint of Schwartz Publishing Pty.
 Ltd. Carlton, Victoria, 3053, Australia.
 (2016)

-REVIEWER: Brian Harrisson was formerly a Corporate Financial Executive, Public Accounting Practitioner, Mining Company Director and Business Strategist.
+COMMENTATOR: Brian Harrisson was formerly a Corporate Financial Executive, Public Accounting Practitioner, Mining Company Director and Business Strategist.
 He is a fellow of CPA Australia, is now retired and lives with his wife, in Melbourne.
 He originally graduated in Industrial Accounting later in Economics and Politics and later still in, Advanced Taxation Law.
 His website is at www.brians-satchel.com .The site was developed to provide considered opinions on issues of community importance.